 What is Telogen Effluvium?

 Telogen effluvium is a type of alopecia.
 The average person loses about one hundred hairs every day; it’s normal.
 There’s a shift in the hair growth cycle in a person with telogen effluvium, which results in hair loss.
 When your body experiences shock or stress, it can push more hair into the telogen phase, also known as the resting phase.
 As less hair grows and more rests, you may lose as many as three hundred hairs per day.

 Telogen effluvium can occur several months after a stressful event.
+Being a coronavirus survivor definitely counts!
 When your body experiences a shock, you have to deal with physical and emotional stress.
 Your body is smart, so during a time of extreme shock, it focuses on the essentials.
 Hair growth is not essential.
 This is why you may end up with hair loss.
 Other triggers of telogen effluvium include: